Bullying: Warning Signs, How to Respond, & Ways to Empower Your Child

 Image courtesy of Teen Esteem

-According to the National Crime Victimization Survey’s School Crime Supplement, in 2019 about 22 percent of students nationwide, ages 12-18, experienced bullying.
-That same year, about 16 percent of students in high school reported being electronically bullied in the year prior to the survey.
-More females reported being harassed than men (25 vs. 19 percent), while students of two or more races reported a higher bullying rate (37 percent), as opposed to percentages for White (25 percent), Black (22 percent), Hispanic (18 percent), or Asian (13 percent) students.
+According to the National Crime Victimization Survey’s School Crime Supplement, in the 2018-2019 school year, about 22 percent of students nationwide, ages 12-18, experienced bullying.
+That same year, nearly 16 percent of students in high school reported being electronically bullied in the year prior to the survey.
+More females reported being harassed than men, while students of other races not Hispanic or Latino (including Native Hawaiians or other Pacific Islanders, American Indians or Alaska Natives, and those of two or more races) reported a higher overall bullying rate, as opposed to percentages for White, Black, Hispanic, or Asian students.

-One thing is clear: while the reported bullying percentages dropped in 10 years (28 percent in 2009 to 22 percent in 2019), we have a long way to go in addressing this damaging activity.
+One thing is clear: we have a long way to go in addressing this damaging activity.

 Why People Bully